|Teacher-in-Charge||Ms Ma Lei and Ms Chen Lanqing|

-(Nearer Competition dates, training will be more than 2 times per week)
+(Nearer Competition dates, training will be held more than twice a week)

 CHIJ CLDDS engages itself enthusiastically in Chinese culture largely through active involvement in Chinese Drama & Chinese Opera.